 A brand new blog to me is Utterly Scrummy Food for Families, which has an emphasis on budgeting and meal planning.
 Michelle presents plenty of inspiration and advice on using leftovers, reducing your food bills and producing delicious meals on a budget.
 I particularly fancy this potato and vegetable bake.
 My kind of frugal food blog!

 Which frugal food blogs inspire you?
-I hope you enjoy my suggestions and have a frugal foodie weekend.
+I hope you enjoy my suggestions, but feel free to add yours in the comments below.